Eklipsorz/CAGMA/benchmark/DiskBound/readme.md

 1. run "make" command
 2. transfer "enable\_test\_CAGMA" in 3FixedDiskTest from 0 to 1
-3. run 3FixedDiskTest to generate diskbound workload
+3. run 3FixedDiskTest to generate disk-bound workload